 Current medical records are a requirement by the Boy Scouts of America and must be kept on file for all Scouts and Scouters/Adults.
 The standard form is available at the official BSA site and must be updated annually.
-Additionally, we must have a current form on file for all long-term campouts, greater than 72 hours.
+Troop 42 requires medical forms A, B and C, the troop over the counter form and a copy of both sides of the scout's health insurance card.
 Your completed forms are kept confidential and the information contained within is shared with the appropriate Troop leadership if and when necessary.